p0t4t0sandwich/ServerPanelManager/README.md

     - [ ] `/amp group <group> task remove <task name>`

   - [ ] Add a command to list all conditionals in a task -- `/amp group <group> task <task> condition list`

+  - [ ] Make AMPServerManagerPlugin function as a standalone terminal program, since it's all Java 8 anyway.